Medicare Supplement Companies

 - The number of plans the company offers.

 - Plan discounts for women, nonsmokers or other categories that can save you money.

 - Plan pricing compared to other companies.

 - The company’s rating with A.M.
-Best, which rates companies in the health care industry.
+Best, which rates companies in the health care industry based on financial stability.

 - The costs of high-deductible options for Plans F and G, which can increase your Medicare deductible.